shapeoko/Docs/content/index.md

 ###Overview

-1. Review the parts in your kit and the instructions
+1. Review the parts in your kit and make sure you have read and understand and will be able to follow all of the instructions
 2. Read the [Pro Tips](tips.html) and make sure you have all the required [Tools](tips.html#Tools)
 3. Install your [Software](software.html)
 4. Test Your [Electronics](electronics.html)